speakeasy-api/hono-openapi-example/README.md

   <h1>Speakeasy</h1>
   <p>Build APIs your users love ❤️ with Speakeasy</p>
   <div>
-   <a href="https://speakeasy.com/docs/create-client-sdks/" target="_blank"><b>Docs Quickstart</b></a>&nbsp;&nbsp;//&nbsp;&nbsp;<a href="https://join.slack.com/t/speakeasy-dev/shared_invite/zt-1cwb3flxz-lS5SyZxAsF_3NOq5xc8Cjw" target="_blank"><b>Join us on Slack</b></a>
+   <a href="https://speakeasy.com/docs/create-client-sdks/" target="_blank"><b>Docs quickstart</b></a>&nbsp;&nbsp;//&nbsp;&nbsp;<a href="https://join.slack.com/t/speakeasy-dev/shared_invite/zt-1cwb3flxz-lS5SyZxAsF_3NOq5xc8Cjw" target="_blank"><b>Join us on Slack</b></a>
   </div>
  <br />

 </div>
 <hr />

-<h2>Speakeasy Hono OpenAPI Example</h2>
+<h2>Speakeasy Hono OpenAPI example</h2>

-This example Hono app demonstrates Speakeasy-recommended practices for creating clear OpenAPI specifications and SDKs.
+This example Hono app demonstrates the Speakeasy-recommended practices for creating clear OpenAPI documents and SDKs.

 This project was bootstrapped with the [Hono Node.js starter template](https://hono.dev/docs/getting-started/basic#starter).
-It has three example API endpoints in `src/routes/users/users.index.ts`, which can be used to get all users, get a user by id, and create a user.
+It has three example API endpoints in `src/routes/users/users.index.ts`, which can be used to get all users, to get a user by ID, and to create a user.

 ## Prerequisites

 You need to have [Node.js version >= 18](https://nodejs.org/) installed on your system to run this project.

-To generate an SDK, you'll also need to [install Speakeasy CLI](https://github.com/speakeasy-api/speakeasy#installation) or use the Speakeasy dashboard.
+To generate an SDK, you'll also need to [install the Speakeasy CLI](https://github.com/speakeasy-api/speakeasy#installation) or use the Speakeasy dashboard.

 ## Installation